grubersjoe/react-activity-calendar/README.md

 ### Create React App unsupported

-Create React App (CRA) is considered [abandoned](https://github.com/facebook/create-react-app/discussions/11086) now, and you probably should not use it anymore (more [background](https://github.com/facebook/create-react-app/issues/11180#issuecomment-874748552)).
+Create React App (CRA) is considered [abandoned](https://github.com/facebook/create-react-app/discussions/11086), and you probably should not use it anymore (more [background](https://github.com/facebook/create-react-app/issues/11180#issuecomment-874748552)).
 Using this component inside CRA will lead to errors for reasons described in issue [#105](https://github.com/grubersjoe/react-activity-calendar/issues/105).
 This repo is not for CRA